sousapedro/Newtonsoft.Json-for-Unity/README.md

 My goal was before to be the most up-to-date fork of Newtonsoft.Json for Unity.
 Unity Technologies has now taken on this role.

+This repository has completed its task: to provide Newtonsoft.Json.
+And is now that it's fully endorced by Unity themselves, I can happily deprecate this project like no other.

 ### Help!
 I get `GUID [...] for assets '...' conflicts with: '...'`